 You can cram a whole week’s worth of iconic Philadelphia foods into a beautiful nine-inning symphony spent dancing around the concourses of Citizens Bank Park.
 The power move is to carb load with Chickie’s & Pete’s famous Crabfries (those plump and golden crinkle cut fries, dusted with Old Bay and served with their signature melted American cheese sauce) — sorry newbies, there is no actual crab here — and wash them down with a cold Philly Pale Ale from hyper-local Yards Brewing.
-Other traditional foodie favorites include: Campo’s hoagies (a multi-meated sandwich with a history in Philadelphia), and cheesesteaks from the legendary Tony Lukes, Rita’s Water Ice, Federal Donuts, Hatfield Grill and Bull’s BBQ.
+Other traditional foodie favorites include: Campo’s hoagies (a multi-meated sandwich with a history in Philadelphia), and cheesesteaks from the legendary Tony Luke’s, Rita’s Water Ice, Federal Donuts, Hatfield Grill and Bull’s BBQ.

-There are also plenty of healthy options such as the new Vegan Cauliflower Cheesesteak at Harry the K’s (a late beloved announcer) Broadcast Bar and Grill.
-And, there is a gluten-free dedicated stand.
-A fan favorite are special nights deemed Hatfield Dollar Dog night —-as the name suggests, hot dogs are only a dollar.
+There are also plenty of healthy options such as the Vegan Cauliflower Cheesesteak at Harry the K’s (a late beloved announcer) Broadcast Bar and Grill.
+A gluten-free dedicated stand is also available.
+A fan favorite are special nights deemed Hatfield Dollar Dog Night — as the name suggests, hot dogs are only a dollar.

 Pro Tip: For special service, download an app and order delivery to your seat without missing a pitch!